CodingVenus/streaming-show-tracker/README.md

 ## FUTURE DELIVERABLES
 - Introduce proper endpoints to update User Profile
 - Integrate with external API database that houses large listings of shows.
-- Add a rating system for shows
+- Add a rating system for shows.
+- Update Put Mapping to Patch Mapping.